basusingh/Automated-Test-Bot/README.md

-# SoundCloud Bot
+# Automated Bot
-This bot is based on Selenium and Selenium Grid to perform automated tasks on SoundCloud.
+This bot is based on Selenium and Selenium Grid to perform automated tasks on various website (sample test given for SoundCloud).

 ## Getting Started
 Make sure to have the correct driver for the browser you prefer to use installed and the location mentioned in the Selenium Grid driver initialization.